-- Value comparison MUST be performed case-insensitively (that is, values that differ only by case are the - same, and MUST refer to the same subject). - 151 In the grammar above, only the ALPHA production contains characters that can be expressed in both - 152 upper and lower case.
-It is RECOMMENDED that the unique ID be exclusively upper- or lower-case - when expressed or stored to facilitate ease of comparison.
+- Value comparison MUST be performed case-insensitively (that is, values that differ only by case are the same, and MUST refer to the same subject). - 151 In the grammar above, only the ALPHA production contains characters that can be expressed in both - 152 upper and lower case.
+It is RECOMMENDED that the unique ID be exclusively upper- or lower-case when - 153 expressed or stored to facilitate ease of comparison.
 Further, it is RECOMMENDED that scopes be - 154 expressed in lower case, since they are generally chosen independently of more "entrenched" decisions - and are frequently, though not required to be, in the form of DNS domains.
+See also Section 3.5.2.2 for - 156 additional motivation.